 Scientific and regulatory advice

-Scientific and Regulatory advice for the UK
+Scientific advice from the UK

 Nanotechnology is enabling the creation of a whole range of materials which have novel properties.
-It is likely to have a wide impact on medical devices, leading to innovative devices.
+It is likely to have a wide impact on medical devices, leading to innovation.
 At the nanoscale, changes to the structure of a material can lead to changes in chemical or physical behaviour (ie nanoparticles behave differently from bulk materials).
 This presents the potential for the development of novel therapies, including smaller implantable devices.

 Medicines for children

 The new regulatory environment for paediatric medicines supports the development of innovative medicines for children.
-The MHRA engage with a wide range of stakeholders, including professional bodies, research networks and information providers to ensure a clear understanding of the opportunities presented by the new paediatric regulations and provides advice on development of suitable medicines for children, which is free of charge in some circumstances.
+The MHRA engages with a wide range of stakeholders, including professional bodies, research networks and information providers to ensure a clear understanding of the opportunities presented by the new paediatric regulations and provides advice on development of suitable medicines for children, which is free of charge in some circumstances.